wds4/tribal-tapestry/essays/bookJustification/overview.md

 Organization of the graph lends itself well to the algorithmic search for similarity in graphical topology between disparate regions,a.k.a. *analogies*, as well as other processes that well merit the label: *thinking*.
 However, such searches will be computationally very expensive.
 Background processing to optimze the tapestry for such searches will be important, and could be an important role for nonREM sleep.

+## 10. Theory of mind: each tapestry must contain an internal representation (in the form of a concept) of other entities (other people).

+This is a necessary prerequisite for web of trust.

+## 11. Decentralized consensus is achieved using Web of Trust.

+See my [15 minute slide presentation at Nostrville, Nov 2023 in Nashville](https://open.spotify.com/episode/1SYE5ooZiHaswOsXR23STp), where I propose a two-stage roadmap to build web of trust in the digital realm, followed by my [Overview of Curated Lists](https://github.com/wds4/pretty-good/blob/main/appDescriptions/curatedLists/overview.md) where I present my proof of concept for stage 1 in the form of a desktop app.

+The purpose of web of trust is to DISINTERMEDIATE THE POWERFUL by giving INFLUENCE to those who best deserve it.
+You ask the excellent question: who decides?
+The answer is that you decide, because YOU are always and evermore at the center of YOUR web of trust.

+Web of trust gives INFLUENCE to those who ought to have it (and in a context-specific manner).
+Anyone who abuses said influence can and probably will lose it in a jiffy.
+This is what distinguishes INFLUENCE from POWER.

-## 10. Basic human * cognition employs two distinct modes to arrive at what it considers "truth:" the objective mode and the tribal mode.
+## 12. Basic human * cognition employs two distinct modes to arrive at what it considers "truth:" the objective mode and the tribal mode.

 * This probably applies to all social organisms.